Trending Now

 • Improved Morale: Empowering employees to contribute to improvements boosts morale and engagement.

-• Quality Circles: Small groups of workers who regularly meet discuss to and solve problems related to their work.
+• Quality Circles: Small groups of workers who regularly meet to discuss and solve problems related to their work.

 • Suggestions for Improvement: Encouraging employees to share ideas for improvements, no matter how small.